liammccreery055/liammccreery055.github.io/index.md

 ![cyberpatriot logo](IMG_0928.jpeg)

-+ I used Bash Powershell and CMD to automate security tasks in CyberPatriot
++ I used Bash, Powershell, and CMD to automate security tasks in CyberPatriot.

-+ It Significantly reduced the time it took us to earn points
++ It Significantly reduced the time it took us to earn points.

 + This Taught me not only how to use scripting languages but also how valuable automation is to security.

-+ Taught me how scripting languages operate and what the appeal of using one would be
++ Taught me how scripting languages operate and what the appeal of using an interpreted scripting language would be compared to using a compiled language.

 #### Future improvments

-+ Learn how to automate a wider variety of actions
++ Learn how to automate a wider variety of actions.

-+ Learn to use CMD and Powershell more efficiently
++ Learn to use CMD and Powershell more efficiently.

 ### Python SSH Monitor

 ![python logo](IMG_0927.png)

-+ currently I am working on a python SSH logs monitor
++ Currently I am working on a python SSH log parser.

-+ It uses a regex search query and takes the IP address from a successful login attempt and counts how many failed attempts and other suspicious activities.
++ It uses a regex search query and takes the IP address from a successful login attempt and counts how many failed attempts and other suspicious activities that the IP address is tied to.

 ### Deploy SIEM In Home Lab(planned)

 ![splunk logo](IMG_0926.jpeg)

-+ First I plan to get an Ubuntu Server virtual machine running and install splunk free on it
++ First I plan to get an Ubuntu Server virtual machine running and install Splunk free on it.

-+ Next I plan to use different common methods of exploitation to see how certain techniques attackers use affects system logs and how the SIEM reacts to the attacks.
++ Next I plan to use different common methods of exploitation to see how certain techniques that attackers use affects system logs and how the SIEM reacts to the attacks.

-+ Finally I plan to take note of my findings learn from there.
++ Finally I plan to take note of my findings and use them to improve my knowledge of tools similar to Splunk.